 Can I shop early?

 You can browse plans now if you'd like to get a head start.
-But if you plan to submit without a life change, then do wait until February 15th to submit the application.
+But, if you plan to submit without a life change, then wait until February 15th to submit the application.

 Why is this Enrollment Period happening?